fsl0110/atomic-charts/README.md

 # Atomic Charts

-D3 Chart Library using Atomic Design and React composition pattern.
+Experimental D3 Chart Library using Atomic Design and React composition pattern and also Redux Pattern with useReducer Hook.
+See an example on Netlify https://romantic-curie-4135d6.netlify.app

 ## Available Scripts